Akselera Tech

 The Basics

 A negative keyword tells Google: "Do not show my ad when someone searches for this term."
-When a search query contains your negative keyword, your ad is suppressed.
+Simple as that.
+When a search query contains your negative keyword, your ad stays hidden.

 Positive keyword: plumber near me (show my ad) Negative keyword: -plumber salary (hide my ad)